Quasso/qui/README.md

 # **GSAP UI pack** #

+I'll be updating this very shortly--it wasn't ready for release when I initially comitted it, but I don't have premium so it had to be public.
+I'll be updating this quite soon, with vastly enhanced functionality and rather extensive documentation.
+I really would like this to help others the way it has me.

 ### What is this repository for? ###

 * Ever used Velocity.js?
 Love its UI capabilities?
 This is an attempt to replicate those quick transitions and shortcuts for the considerably faster GSAP.
 Also GSAP is backwards compatible to IE6.